Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Approach

 \subsection{Watermark Validation}

-The goal of watermark verification is to generate a verification watermark for a given text to confirm copyright ownership.
-During testing, upon receiving the input sentence $t_{test}$, we identify the most similar sample $y_{test}^*$ from the training dataset.
-We then generate the condensed-list $c_{test}$ by using LLM with the optimal combined input $q||t_{test}$.
+The goal of watermark validation is to generate a verifiable watermark for a given suspicious text to confirm copyright ownership.
+During testing, upon receiving the input sentence $t_{test}$, we identify the most similar sample $\bm{y_{test}^*}$ from the training dataset.
+We then extract the condensed list $\bm{c_{test}}$, which consists of five elements, by leveraging the frozen-parameters LLM $G(\cdot)$ with the optimal combined input.
+The $\bm{c_{test}}$ is formulated as follows:

-As specified in Eq. \ref{pairs} and \ref{neg}, the selection of $q$ for $t_{test}$ depends on its classification as $pp$ or $neg$ based on instance delimitation mechanism.
-Subsequently, $c_{test}$ is mapped into the disentangled style feature space, facilitating the extraction of unique style features represented as $w_{test} = \theta(\mathbf{M}_\gamma \cdot E_\alpha(c_{test}))$.
-This process quantifies the similarity that the tested sample $t_{test}$ imitates the protected style $S_P$.
+Here, $q$ is the prompt template that depends on classification of $t_{test}$ as either $\bm{pp}$ or $\bm{neg}$, based on the instance delimitation mechanism specified in Section \ref{phase1}.
+Subsequently, $\bm{c_{test}}$ is mapped into the disentangled feature space, facilitating the extraction of unique creation features represented as $\bm{w_{test}} = \theta(\bm{M}_\gamma \cdot E_\alpha(\bm{c_{test}}))$.
+This process quantifies the similarity that the tested sample $t_{test}$ imitates the protected creative writing, formulated as follows:

-Herein, $\mathbb{I}(\cdot)$ symbolizes an indicator function, assuming a value of 1 contingent upon the equality $w_{test}^i = a^i$.
-To establish a robust mathematical foundation for copyright verification, $P(t_{test} \mid S_P)$ approaches 1 when $t_{test}$ imitates $S_P$, and approaches 0 otherwise.
+Herein, $\mathbb{I}(\cdot)$ symbolizes an indicator function, assuming a value of 1 contingent upon the equality $r(w_{test}^i) = r(a^i)$.
+To establish a robust mathematical foundation for copyright verification, $\mathcal{P}$ approaches 1 when $t_{test}$ imitates creative writing and approaches 0 otherwise.
+See validation procedure from Algorithm 2.